notfirefox/nvim-config/UBUNTU.md

 ```

 ## Fix Formatting
 `clang-format` by default assumes that we want to use 2 spaces for indentation, whereas my config is designed for 4 spaces.
-Thererfore we need to override the default `clang` format.
+Therefore we need to override the default `clang` format.
 ```sh
 echo -e "---\nBasedOnStyle: LLVM\nIndentWidth: 4\n" > ~/.clang-format
 ```